qmk/hacktoberfest_2019/readme.md

     *   Open a PR that fixes a bug in an issue labelled [`hacktoberfest`](https://github.com/search?q=org%3Aqmk+label%3Ahacktoberfest&type=Issues)

 *   We're open to ideas!
 Anything we determine to be a significant contribution to QMK (including any of the above actions that are large enough in size/scope) will qualify!

+A bonus first-time open source contributor reward: if this is your first time submitting a PR to an open source project, mention `@c-keys` in your PR comments for a chance to win a [theDora QMK explorer keyboard](https://github.com/qmk/qmk_firmware/tree/master/keyboards/ckeys/thedora) from cKeys (USA only - sorry!).

 ### [Check to see how you're doing with the tool on the website](https://hacktoberfest.qmk.fm)